 10. Golden Diner (Two Bridges)

-Brought to you by the same insanely awesome human – Sam Yoo – who developed Momofuku Ko and Torrisi respectively, this s one of those low-key, super fun NYC brunch spots that breathes new life into the city’s rapidly disappearing diner culture.
+Brought to you by the same insanely awesome human – Sam Yoo – who developed Momofuku Ko and Torrisi respectively, this is one of those low-key, super fun NYC brunch spots that breathes new life into the city’s rapidly disappearing diner culture.

 So, step inside this casual eatery and expect to find leather-covered swivel stools, vintage-style curtains, and stained-glass lamps that harken back to yesteryear.